Last updated on February 25, 2020 at 06:58 pm

 While these routine steps are crucial, if you really want to squeeze out the extra miles or extra dollars at trade-in, follow these four lesser known steps:

 - Keep it clean.
 Maintaining a detailed car is beneficial for the health of your car because it can prevent rust and corrosion.
 In addition to regularly washing your vehicle, park in shade when available to prevent sun damage to your paint and interior upholstery.
 Touch up nicks to prevent further damage.
-And since here in New England, things like dirt and salt get kicked around during the winter, consider professional rust protection, or, at the very least, be sure to wash your car (including the underside) regularly during the winter months.
+And since here along the East Coast things like dirt and salt get kicked around during the winter, consider professional rust protection, or, at the very least, be sure to wash your car (including the underside) regularly during the winter months.

 - Change the timing belt on time.
 OK, so this is probably covered in your owner’s manual, but it does deserve extra attention.
 Often overlooked (and usually out of sight), timing belts can cause serious and costly damage when faulty.
 Check your owner’s manual for your recommended replacement mileage (usually between 50,000 and 75,000 miles, although some can last up to 100,000.)